A quick setup guide

 If you searched for "how to add a virtual pet to Mac" rather than a specific app name, you probably had a few options in front of you.
 Here is why Paw-Paw is the one this guide covers.

-The main alternative if you want pets that roam around rather than sit and react is BitTherapy — free, App Store, no Gatekeeper friction at all.
-If you want a full comparison of what is out there, see the desktop pets for Mac roundup.
+The main alternative if you want pets that roam around rather than sit and react is Pets Therapy — an App Store option whose current US listing offers annual and lifetime in-app purchases.
+If you want a full comparison, see the desktop pets for Mac roundup.

 Questions people actually ask